 Active play and sports help keep children’s cardio-vascular system in good shape.
 Active kids tend to be fit kids.

 If your child comes in the house after playing and they are a hot sweaty mess, it’s safe to say they got some exercise.

 For younger children, the vigor of their play time is a good indicator of their fitness.
-You shouldn’t expect a child under 10 to train for a 5K and other than direct observation it’s difficult to gauge their fitness level.

 If your child is older and participates in sports, they probably have a healthy level of activity.
 Drop by practice some time and ask the coach how they are doing.